 Before you start moving things back into the garage, there is one key question you should ask yourself so that you can figure out how to organize the garage to best suit your needs: “What is the purpose of my garage?”
 Maybe it’s to store your car, but maybe it is also a place for a wood workshop or craft area.
 Whatever your desire, now is the time to plan it out.
 YOu can create dedicated zones within your garage that cater to each specific purpose.

 This is the most important garage organization tip of all— stay away from the floor!
 Stick (literally) to the walls and ceilings for storage space.
-Keep your floor usage to only the area required for vertical shelving units, storage cabinets for garage, and your car.
+Keep your floor usage to only the area required for wood work bench, vertical shelving units, storage cabinets for garage, and your car.
 Here are some ideas for wall and ceiling storage:

 Garage wall track systems